 Scholarly Commons Citation

 Smith, Abbe, "The Bounds of Zeal in Criminal Defense: Some Thoughts on Lynne Stewart" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 889.
+889.